aeraki-mesh/method-level-tracing-with-istio/README.md

+This demo show you how to leverage OpenTracing and Spring to propagate trace context across process boundaries, achieve method-level tracing and enable tracing for kafka messaging in an Istio service mesh.

 # Use opentracing with Istio for tracing propagation and method-level tracing inside a service

 ### How to run this demo?